plone/documentation/develop/addons/components/genericsetup.rst

 Missing upgrade procedure
 =========================

-In the add-ons control panel you may see a warning that your add-on is `missing an upgrade procedure <http://stackoverflow.com/questions/15316583/how-to-define-a-procedure-to-upgrade-an-add-on>`_.
+In the Add-ons control panel you may see a warning that your add-on package is `missing an upgrade procedure <http://stackoverflow.com/questions/15316583/how-to-define-a-procedure-to-upgrade-an-add-on>`_.
 This means you need to write some `Upgrade steps`_.